Companies will hire temporary workers in uncertain economic times. There are substantial costs in bringing on a worker on a full-time basis.

 Protections in the State of Illinois for Temp Workers

 In 2017, the Illinois Legislature passed the Responsible Jobs Creation Act (HB0690), which regulates the temp worker industry in the state.
-This law amends the Day and Temporary Labor Services Act, which is found at 820 ILCS 75.
+This law amends the Day and Temporary Labor Services Act, found at 820 ILCS 75.

 You are probably wondering where this leaves you as an injured temp worker.
 Legally, your employment relationship is with the staffing company that hired you.
 Temporary workers have the same workers’ compensation protections under Illinois law as any other worker.

 While you have the safety protections of OSHA regulations, you do not have a legal relationship with this company that would allow you to file a workers’ compensation claim against them.

-Beyond a workers’ compensation claim, you would not be able to sue the borrowing company in a negligence lawsuit.
-This is the same rule that applies to permanent employees who are not allowed to sue their own employer for negligence assuming that they have workers’ compensation insurance.
+Beyond a workers’ compensation claim, you could not sue the borrowing company in a negligence lawsuit.
+This same rule applies to permanent employees who are not allowed to sue their employer for negligence, assuming that they have workers’ compensation insurance.

 This was exactly what an Illinois court held in the case of Terrance Falge v.
 Lindoo Installations Inc., 2017 Ill.
 App.
 2d 160242 (Ill.
 App.
 Ct.
 2017).
 The temporary worker had his finger amputated when it was trapped between a forklift and a bundle of shelving at a job site.
 He sued the borrowing employer for negligence.

-Specifically, what was important to the appeals court was that the plaintiff worked the same hours as the regular employees and took direction from the borrowing company’s foreman as opposed to from the staffing agency.
+Specifically, what was important to the appeals court was that the plaintiff worked the same hours as the regular employees and took direction from the borrowing company’s foreman instead of the staffing agency.

 As an injured employee, you should seek legal advice on whether you have a compensable claim.
-A Chicago Workers Compensation Lawyer at Rosenfeld Injury Lawyers represents injured temp workers across Cook County, Dekalb County and the entire State of Illinois.
-Call us for further information.
+A Chicago Worker’s Compensation Lawyer at Rosenfeld Injury Lawyers represents injured temp workers across Cook County, Dekalb County, and the entire State of Illinois.